Bouldering Gyms | The Very Best Bouldering Gyms In The UK New

 City Bloc – Leeds

 Founded in 2009, City Bloc is by no means the oldest bouldering gym on our list.
 Nor is it the biggest… What it does have, however, is the prestige of its creators: four members of the British bouldering team.
-Pair this with a serious reputation for being one of the best bouldering-specific venues in the country, in addition to City Bloc’s avid community of elite and newbie climbers, and you end up with a facility that inarguably deserves its place on our list of the best bouldering gyms (UK).
+Pair this with a serious reputation for being one of the best bouldering walls in the country, in addition to City Bloc’s avid community of elite and newbie climbers, and you end up with a facility that inarguably deserves its place on our list of the best bouldering gyms (UK).

 Facilities include 800m sq. of climbing space, containing 9 different bouldering circuits which are reset every week, and a training area that includes a beastmaker finger board, gymnastic rings, free weights, and yoga mats, to name a few.
 Given the expertise of the staff, one of the main attractions of the venue is the option to partake in free beginners’ coaching sessions throughout the week, as well as 1:1 coaching which can be booked through City Bloc’s website.